tomjoht/documentation-theme-jekyll/doc_tables.md

 ## jQuery datables

 You also have the option of using a [jQuery datatable](https://www.datatables.net/), which gives you some more options.
 If you want to use a jQuery datatable, then add `datatable: true` in a page's frontmatter.
-This will enable the right scripts for the table on that page only (rather than loading the scripts on every page of the site.)
+This will load the right jQuery datatable scripts for the table on that page only (rather than loading the scripts on every page of the site.)

-Also, add the scripts to trigger the jQuery table on your page:
+Also, you need to add this script to trigger the jQuery table on your page:

 ```js
 <script>